Ex-university professor accused of stealing student's invention, making millions

 “I can unequivocally prove that this invention was conceptualized and produced by myself and the rightful co-creators,” he wrote.
 “Dr. Kishore Cholkar is an accomplished student of mine who wrote a paper on other aspects of the Cyclosporine formulation after the patent had already been submitted to the FDA for approval.
 It is clear to see that both him and UMKC are now trying to reap the benefits of the tireless work myself and others have put in to make this a success.”

-A spokesman for the university, known as UMKC, told NBC News that it began investigating Mitra in March 2018.
+A spokesman for the university told NBC News that it began investigating Mitra in March 2018.
 In January, Mitra announced his resignation.

 "The lawsuit filed today claims that Mitra stole UMKC-owned inventions, sold them to industry, assisted those companies in patenting and commercializing them, denied credit to a deserving student and reaped a personal financial windfall — all the while concealing his efforts and denying his involvement," the spokesman said.
 "UMKC looks forward to vigorously pursuing these claims in court.